Lucas-C/music-emails-spybot/README.md

 ## Usage

-If you're using Gmail, all you really need is to generate an [app password for this script to access your emails](https://security.google.com/settings/security/apppasswords), and to give it a string that appears in all the subjects of the emails you want to parse :

-    read -s IMAP_PASSWORD
+First, you will need to create a OAuth user access to a Google Cloud app with `readonly` access to the GMail API.
+This will give you a `client_secret.json` file.
+Then you can:

+    ./get_gmail_api_token.py  # produces token.json - require a browser
-    ./music_emails_spybot.py ComfySpy --email-subject Comfy --imap-username lucascimon --imap-password $IMAP_PASSWORD
+    ./music_emails_spybot.py ComfySpy --email-subject Comfy

-## Installation en tâche cronnée

-    cat <<EOF > /etc/cron.d/music_emails_spybot_crontask
-    00 00 * * * $USER (date && "$PWD/music_emails_spybot.py" ComfySpy --email-subject Comfy --imap-username lucascimon --imap-password $IMAP_PASSWORD >> "$PWD/ComfySpy.log" 2>&1)
-    EOF

 ## Contributing